rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 0. Install and use Git to obtain files from GitHub online
 0. Configure Ansible yml file to load and configure apps
 0. Transfer files into Pi using Secure FTP clients
+0. Configure USB drive to mount automatically
+0. BONUS: Build and configure an on/off button for orderly shutdown
 0. Backup configuration changes people can buy to avoid the hassle above
 0. Product checks before shipment
 0. Train users/customers

+There are several knowledge

 ### PRODUCT 2 - Cloud-connected devices